 This one-year course is designed for the college-bound student, with an emphasis on meeting the requirements of the College Board Advanced Placement World History examination.
 This understanding is advanced through a combination of selective factual knowledge and appropriate analytical skills.
 The course highlights the nature of changes in global frameworks and their causes and consequences, as well as comparisons among major societies from their historical, geographical, political, economic, and cultural contexts.
 It emphasizes relevant factual knowledge, leading interpretive issues, and skills in analyzing types of historical evidence, covering the scope of human history from 8,000 BCE to the present.
 Instructors should refer to the current Advanced Placement course description for examination specifications.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
-This course fulfills the World History/Geography and the Arts/Humanities credits required for high school graduation.
+This course fulfills the World History/Geography credits required for high school graduation and may count towards the College and Career Ready Flex Credit requirements for the Standard Diploma.
 It is expected that the student will take the AP exam in May for a fee.
+Approved Spring 2021